1. Business & Finance

 Stocking Merchandise

-As soon as the inventory has been received, checked-in and priced, it should immediately make its way to the appropriate location within the store.
+As soon as the inventory has been received, checked-in, and priced, it should immediately make its way to the appropriate location within the store.
 Chain stores and larger retail environments may use plan-o-grams or allocated shelf space for the new arrivals.
 Smaller stores may have specified departments or zones.

-Regardless of size, each retail store should have some designated selling space to each particular product line or category of merchandise.
+Regardless of size, each retail store should have some designated selling space for each particular product line or category of merchandise.
 New merchandise may have an initial distribution dilemma.
 Buyers, merchandisers and/or store managers can coordinate to determine the best location for new arrivals.

 Not all freight will be available for display immediately after arrival.
 Some merchandise may be held temporarily if it is considered seasonal or for a planned promotion.
 Don't forget about these products.
 When the correct time arrives, move the merchandise to the sales floor as soon as possible.